drj11/cv/README.md

 expertise on ISO Standard C and a deep section and sub-section nargery.

+### Software Tools ###

+More than 20 years experience using Unix tools (the usual suspects: sh, sed, awk, make, find, and so on).
+I'm becoming a reluctant advocate of git, whilst knowledge of perforce leaks slowly away.
+The others I have learnt, hg, svn, cvs, I will not regret forgetting.
+I am skilful in a variety of editors (/usr/bin/vi and /bin/ed).

 ### Miscellaneous Software Skills ###

 All sorts of software skills like being able to write